stabilaprotocol/documentation-en/docs/mechanism-algorithm/gov.md

 ### 1. What is Committee

 Committee can modify the STABILA network parameters, like transaction fees, block producing reward amount, etc. Committee is composed of the current 21 governors.
 Every governor has the right to start a proposal.
-The proposal will be passed after it gets more than 18 approves from the governors and will become valid in the next maintenance period.
+The proposal will be passed after it gets 15 or more approves from the governors and will become valid in the next maintenance period.

 ### 2. Create a Proposal